 Adjudication can occur one of two ways:

 - If both the mother and alleged father are certain of the paternity of the child, then a Voluntary Acknowledgment of Paternity may be signed.
 This document is presented at the hospital after the birth of the child.
 If the alleged father is not present at the birth, the document can be obtained by contacting Wisconsin Vital Records.
 Visit the Wisconsin Department of Children and Families website for more information at

 - If one or both of the parties are unsure of the paternity of the child, then a DNA test should be conducted to confirm or exclude the alleged father as the legal father of the child.

 Yes.
 Once a father is adjudicated, the obligation to support the child will be addressed by the court.
 This does not necessarily mean that the father will be the one paying the support, since child support orders depend on the placement schedule.

-Please see our FAQs on Child Support.
+Please see our FAQs on child support.